rohanasthana/Dextr/README.md

 - Train the searched network on ImageNet using this repository- (https://github.com/chenwydj/DARTS_evaluation)

 ### AutoFormer

-- Follow the TF-TAS repository (https://github.com/decemberzhou/TF_TAS/tree/main) to set up the environment for AutoFormer experiments.
+- To seutp the environment for AutoFormer experiments, run the following command `source setup_autoformer.sh`
+    - Download imagenet in the folder `AutoFormer/imagenet
 - Run the following commands for the AutoFormer experiments:

 ```bash